dimi-fn/Various-Data-Science-Scripts/Git & GitHub/README.md

 * All changes across branches do not affect the master branch

-* It is recommended that you close a branch before opening a new branch
+* It is recommended that you close a feature branch before opening a new branch (both locally and remotely)

 Important commands: